pyrmont/jeep/README.md

 # Jeep

-Jeep is a batteries-included project management tool for Janet.
+Jeep is a project management utility for Janet.

 It has the following features: